Charlie Warren (footballer)

-Charlie Roy Benjamin Warren (born 24 January 2004) is an English professional footballer who plays as a forward for Bolton Wanderers.
+Charlie Roy Benjamin Warren (born 24 January 2004) is an English professional footballer who plays as a forward for Accrington Stanley, on loan from club Bolton Wanderers.

 Career

 After playing for Ipswich Town, Needham Market and Felixstowe & Walton United, he signed for Bolton Wanderers in June 2025.
 He picked up a minor injury in pre-season, but said that he was looking forward to the challenge of stepping up to professional football.

 On 9 August 2025, Warren made his professional debut for Bolton as they beat Plymouth Argyle in a League One tie at the Toughsheet Community Stadium, coming on as a 83rd minute substitute.
+On 19 December 2025, Warren joined National League side, Aldershot Town on loan for the remainder of the 2025–26 campaign.

+On 31 August 2026, Warren signed a new contract with Bolton until 2028, before moving on loan for Accrington Stanley later that day.